The-OpenROAD-Project/ORAssistant/backend/README.md

 Ensure Ollama is running locally before starting ORAssistant.
 Make sure the model weights are available by downloading them first with `ollama pull <model_name>`.

+To take advantage of GPU resources when running ORAssistant in a Docker container, use `ollama serve` on local machine.

 ### Setting Up LangChain Variables

 There are 4 variables that needs to be set up